 For a directory of manufacturers in Ohio, come into the Library and ask at the Reference Desk for the Harris Ohio Industrial Directory.

 For lists of major employers in the Dayton area, ask for the Book of Lists from the Dayton Business Journal.
-The Library also has the Book of Lists for Cincinnati.

 Start with our Finance & Investing Research Guide which includes links to the Library's collection of investment advisory databases.
 There are also many books and financial magazines and newsletters available.